Rock3Yu/CS207_VGA_tangram/src/README.md

 src/former are the history editions, you may find "stripes", "geometric figure" etc.

-.v files is the design file
+.v files are the design file

-.xdc files is the constraint file, which is depend on your circuit board (Here I use EGO1).
+.xdc file is the constraint file, which is depend on your circuit board (Here I use EGO1).